WPP-Public/akqa-nz-beam/CONFIG.md

         }
     ]

 Beam allows arbitrary commands to be executed at certain points in the deployment process on both the local machine and the target.
-Commands are executed in order of location and phase, then order defined.
+Commands are executed in order of location and phase, and defined order.
 Commands are always executed in the temporary git export for `local` commands, and in the defined `webroot` for `target` commands.

-Command output is suppressed unless the `-v` option is used, or if a command exits with a non-zero status.
+Command output is suppressed unless beam is run with the verbose (`-v`) flag, a command's `tty` option is true, or if a command exits with a non-zero status.
 In the case a command fails, beam will prompt to continue unless the failed command is marked as required.

 Note that running commands on a target requires an SSH connection to the target.
 The SFTP and FTP deployment methods do not support running commands on the target due to this limitation.

 **Each command must define:**

  * `command` - Command to execute.
 This can be is anything you would normally type on a shell
- * `phase` - Phase of deployment to execute the command in: `pre` or `post` for before or after the sync occurs
+ * `phase` - Phase of deployment to execute the command in: `pre` or `post` upload to the target
  * `location` - What machine to run the command on: `local` or `target`

 **Additionally, the following can be specified:**

  * `servers` *(array)* - A list of server configs by name that a command is limited to.
-When this option is not defined, the command will run when deploying to any server.
+When this option is defined, the command will only run on the specified servers.
+When not defined a command will run when deploying to any server.
  * `tag` *(string)* - A tag for use with the `--tags (-t)` option.
-Tagged commands are not run unless a their tag is specified when `beam` is run.
+Tagged commands are not run unless their tag is specified when `beam` is run.
 Multiple commands can have the same tag.
  * `required` *(boolean: false)* - Specifies that a command is required for the deployment to complete successfully.
 Required commands do not prompt when `--command-prompt` is used, are run regardless of tags, and beam will abort if a required command fails.
- * `tty` *(boolean: false)* - Whether the command requires a terminal (TTY) environment.
+ * `tty` *(boolean: false)* - Whether the command should be run in a terminal (TTY) environment.
 Any command that requires user input/interaction will need this option enabled to work correctly.
 When set to true, the i/o streams (stdin, stderr, stdout) of the command process are connected to the current terminal instead of being managed internally by `beam`.